 Practice your presentation to see that you are keeping it within your allotted time.
 Ask your group to listen to your presentation and offer feedback.

 - Show up at least 15 minutes early to set up the room the way you want it.

-- Bring hand-outs such as background materials, action sheets, and RESULTS Action Network sign-up sheets.
-You can hand these out manually or have a visible table in the room where people can pick them up.
+- Bring hand-outs such as background materials, action sheets, and a sign-up sheet.
+You can hand these out manually or have a visible table in the room.

 - Deliver your presentation and answer questions.